tiwarisuraj9/user-mgmt-ansible/README.md

-# User mgmt. on multiple servers. ( Access/Revoke )
+# User mgmt. on multiple servers. ( Access/Revoke SSH)

 This is ansible playbook for giving access or to revoke access of multiple servers for dev users